 The Embody, on the other hand. also has a high back, but it’s not adjustable, but it was designed to fit most people.
 And it has a slimmer profile that follows the shape of the spine.
 So there won’t be any pinching feeling on the soldiers.

-So for the backrest, I’d say it’s a tie.
-I’d love to combine the back fit innovation and the Embody’s slimmer profile with the adjustable lumbar support of the Gesture.
+So for the backrest, it’s a tie.
+To combine the back fit innovation and the Embody’s slimmer profile with the adjustable lumbar support of the Gesture.

-But for the seat cushion, I find the Steel Case Gesture more comfortable.
+But for the seat cushion, the Steel Case Gesture more comfortable.
 There can be a pinching feeling on the buttocks for some with the Embody.

 In terms of weight capacity, it’s a clear win for the Steel Case Gesture.
 It has a weight capacity of 400 lbs.
 And the Embody, albeit it seems to have more reliable and durable construction, has a weight capacity that’s a little behind the Steel Case at 300 lbs.